hashicorp/field-workshops-terraform/instructor-guides/sentinel_for_terraform_INSTRUCTOR_GUIDE.md

 ### General lab notes
 The Instruqt lab environment includes a very recent version of the Sentinel CLI and leverages the default Instruqt code editor for editing Sentinel policies.

-Commands suchs as `sentinel test` should be run on the "Sentinel CLI" tab.
+Commands such as `sentinel test` should be run on the "Sentinel CLI" tab.
 Policies should be edited on the "Policies" tab.
 Test cases and mocks can be viewed on the "Test Cases" tab.

 Please note that the second Instruqt track of this workshop is challenging because it does not give students simple copy/paste instructions.
 Instead, it forces students to think for themselves, search relevant Terraform provider and Sentinel documentation, and identify the resources and attributes that need to be restricted by the policies.